gctools-outilsgc/gcconnex/INSTALL.md

     chmod 775 gcconnex/engine

 #### Configure Plugins
 The final step to getting the GCconnex experience is to reorder and enable/disable plugins in the Administration section of your installation.

+A quick way to sort and activate plugins in the correct order is to activate the "Elgg plugin reorder plugin".

 ### Elgg Installation Instructions
 http://learn.elgg.org/en/1.x/intro/install.html